The Best Gym App in 2026: What to Actually Look For

 - Best free gym app: An old-school logbook with a clean UI.
 If you want a coach, you'll need to pay for one.

-- Best gym app for Android: Not Menos yet — we're iPhone-only at launch.
+- Best gym app for Android: Not Menos — Menos is iPhone-only.
 If Android-first is non-negotiable, pick from the long-running Android-first apps.

 The 2026 trend that matters

-Two years ago, "AI in gym apps" mostly meant chatbots glued to dashboards.
-In 2026 the bar moved: the apps worth your time use AI silently to handle the bookkeeping — progressive overload math, plateau detection, exercise swaps, post-session coaching — and let you stay focused on lifting.
+Two years ago, "smart gym apps" mostly meant chatbots glued to dashboards.
+In 2026 the bar moved: the apps worth your time handle the bookkeeping silently — progressive overload math, plateau detection, exercise swaps — and let you stay focused on lifting.

 The category is going to keep splitting.
 Logbook apps will get cheaper and freemium.
 Coaching apps (the ones that actively decide your next session) will get more expensive but more useful.
 The middle ground is shrinking.
 Pick a side.